The standard sales tax rate in Alabama for 2023 is 4-11%.

 - Quality Control Testing and Donations to Charitable Entities: The withdrawal, use, or consumption of a manufactured product by the manufacturer, for use in quality control testing or to be donated to certain charitable entities in Alabama.

-When you sell in Alabama and have “sufficient activity” in Alabama, you need to be registered to collect and pay sales tax in Alabama.
+If you sell in Alabama and have “sufficient activity” in the state, you need to be registered to collect and pay sales tax in Alabama.
 Alabama requires that any merchant with a sales tax permit file a sales tax return on their due date, even if they don’t have any sales tax to report or pay.

 Starting October 1, 2019, out-of-state dealers with sufficient physical or economic presence for establishing nexus in Alabama must register to collect sales tax.
-This includes online sellers or remote sellers that have the $250,000 in annual Alabama gross sales
+This includes online sellers or remote sellers that have $250,000 in annual Alabama gross sales.

 If you are selling through a non-SSUT participating marketplace, then you will need to register for paying sales tax if you meet the $250,000 threshold.

-Sales tax returns are always due to the 20th day of the month following the reporting period.
+Sales tax returns are always due on the 20th day of the month following the reporting period.
 If the filing due date falls on a weekend or holiday, sales tax is due the next day.
-Quarterly filing periods ended on the last days of March, June, September and December.
+Quarterly filing periods ended on the last days of March, June, September, and December.

-- Late Filing Penalty Greater of 10% of tax due or $50.
+- Late Filing Penalty: Greater than 10% of the tax due or $50;

-- Late Payment Penalty 10% of tax due
+- Late Payment Penalty: 10% of the tax due in Alabama.